Umuzi-org/ACN-syllabus/content/projects/tilde-mockups/code-review-performance-dashboard/_index.md

 But even though it is increadibly important and it should be a high priority for devs, code review is often left until the last possible moment.

 There are a few reasons for this.
-One reason is that recruits/students just dont know what "good" looks like.
+One reason is that learners/students just dont know what "good" looks like.
 And even if they knew what good looked like, they dont get easy clear access to metrics about their own performance or the performance of their group.
 They don't know what we are even measuring or why.

 So what we need is a dashboard.
 Colours, dials, graphs... all that good stuff.

-A recruit needs to be able to look at their code review dashboard and clearly see if they are doing well or badly, and they need to see how they are doing in comparison to their group.
+A learner needs to be able to look at their code review dashboard and clearly see if they are doing well or badly, and they need to see how they are doing in comparison to their group.

 ## The data